dzewelina/Northcoders-News-BE/README.md

 ```
 GET /api/users/:username
 ```
-Returns a JSON object with the profile data for the specified user.
+Returns an object with the profile data for the specified user

 ```
 GET /api/users/:username/articles
 ```
-Return all the articles for a certain user
+Returns all the articles for a certain user